Which of the following is a characteristic functional group of al... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Carboxyl group (-COOH), Amino group (-NH2), Carbonyl group (C=O), and Hydroxyl group (-OH).
+Identify the functional groups listed in the problem: Carbonyl group (C=O), Hydroxyl group (-OH), Amino group (-NH2), and Carboxyl group (-COOH).

-Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.
+Recall the definition of a functional group: a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.

-Recognize that alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH).
+Understand that alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.

-Compare the functional groups: The carboxyl group (-COOH) is characteristic of carboxylic acids, the amino group (-NH2) is characteristic of amines, and the carbonyl group (C=O) is found in aldehydes and ketones.

-Conclude that the hydroxyl group (-OH) is the characteristic functional group of alcohols, as it is responsible for the properties and reactions typical of alcohols.
+Compare the functional groups listed with the characteristic functional group of alcohols.
+Alcohols are known for having the hydroxyl group (-OH).

 Watch next